Hongbo-Miao/documentation/docs/clusters.md

 - Matching subsystem: hosts Task Queues for dispatching
 - Worker service: for internal background workflows

-For example, a real life production deployment can have 5 Frontend, 15 History, 17 Matching, and 3 Worker services per cluster.
+For example, a real-life production deployment can have 5 Frontend, 15 History, 17 Matching, and 3 Worker services per cluster.

 The Temporal Server services can run independently or be grouped together into shared processes on one or more physical or virtual machines.
-For live (production) environments we recommend that each service runs independently, as each one has different scaling requirements, and troubleshooting becomes easier.
+For live (production) environments, we recommend that each service runs independently, because each one has different scaling requirements and troubleshooting becomes easier.
 The History, Matching, and Worker services can scale horizontally within a Cluster.
-The Frontend Service scales differently than the others, because it has no sharding/partitioning, it is just stateless.
+The Frontend Service scales differently than the others because it has no sharding or partitioning; it is just stateless.

 Each service is aware of the others, including scaled instances, through a membership protocol via [Ringpop](https://github.com/temporalio/ringpop-go).

 #### Frontend Service

 The Frontend Service is a stateless gateway service that exposes a strongly typed [Proto API](https://github.com/temporalio/api/blob/master/temporal/api/workflowservice/v1/service.proto).
-The Frontend Service is responsible for rate limiting, authorizing, validating, and routing all in-bound calls.
+The Frontend Service is responsible for rate limiting, authorizing, validating, and routing all inbound calls.

 ![Frontend Service](/diagrams/temporal-frontend-service.svg)